ericeschnei/15-466-f20-base1/README.md

-# (TODO: your game's title)
+# Towards the Light

-Author: (TODO: your name)
+Author: Eric Schneider

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This game was meant to test the limits of the PPU466.
+It uses both dynamic and static tile generation to create a game about adventure, loss, and light.

 Screen Shot: